bencastan/bencastan/README.md

 - 👋 Hi, I’m @bencastan
-- 👀 I’m interested in solving problems and automating and all things computer
+- 👀 I’m interested in solving problems, automating repetative tasks and all things computer
-- 🌱 I’m currently learning GCP via a Coursera course
+- 🌱 I’m currently learning Web stuff via the Odin Project
-- 💞️ I’m looking to collaborate on Pretty much anyhting that runs python
+- 💞️ I’m looking to collaborate on Pretty much anyhting that runs python or Go
 - 📫 How to reach me ben@castanfamily.com

 <!---